block-wallet/block-extension-dev-docs/provider/README.md

 # Blank Ethereum Provider API

 The Blank Wallet extension injects an ethereum provider on every site that the user visits.
-This document aim to help developers on connecting with blank wallet's users.
+This document aims to help developers to connect to Blank Wallet.

 ## Provider detection